Marva Whitney

 Marva Whitney (born Marva Ann Manning; May 1, 1944 – December 22, 2012) was an American funk singer commonly referred to by her honorary title, Soul Sister #1.
 Whitney was considered by many funk enthusiasts to be one of the "rawest" and "brassiest" music divas.

+Her most famous song is a response to the Isley Brothers' hit "It's Your Thing" titled "It's My Thing".
+This was famously sampled in "Bring The Noise" by Public Enemy, off their album It Takes a Nation of Millions to Hold Us Back, as well as in "Fuck tha Police" by the N.W.A.

 Biography

 Early life

 Born in Kansas City, Kansas, her performing career started as early as three years old while touring with her family's gospel group, the Manning Gospel Singers.
 At the age of 16 she joined the Alma Whitney Singers and two years later she married Harry Olander Whitney with whom she had a daughter Sherrie Whitney.
 She began singing R&B music for the first time in 1963 at a Kansas City venue and studied music at college.
 Whilst working at a garment factory, she continued performing in nightclubs and at local talent competitions, and by the mid-1960s had joined local group Tommy (Gadson) & The Derbys as their lead singer.
 The group opened for many leading performers passing through Kansas City.
 In 1967, she left the group, and turned down offers to tour with Bobby Bland and Little Richard before joining the James Brown Revue as a featured vocalist.
 Her marriage to Harry Olander Whitney ended in divorce in 1965.
 Subsequently, she was married, albeit briefly to disc jockey Phil Wardell.